skurtyyskirts/GmodRTX/README.md

 - [**SourceRTXTweaks**](https://github.com/BlueAmulet/SourceRTXTweaks) - Blue Amulet's essential tweaks for Source-based games with RTX.
 - [**NVIDIA RTX Remix**](https://github.com/NVIDIAGameWorks/rtx-remix) - The framework that makes RTX magic happen, by Nvidia.
 - [**Garry's Mod RTX Support**](https://steamcommunity.com/sharedfiles/filedetails/?id=3038853470) - Xenthio's RTX-Remix fixes mod, making Gmod more compatible with Remix.
-- **Watbulb** - For his continued support and helping make the installation process easier.
+- **Watbulb** - For their ongoing support and for streamlining the installation process.
+- **CR** - For implementing the Lua water fixes and optimizing the autoexec.cfg.

 ---